 Well because understanding and knowing how one signal leads to the creation of another type of signal will help you to diagnose a ton of makes and models.

 It'll also come in handy when you run across a specific testing step in your auto repair manual or in this site or any other that is not explained in painstaking detail (and you're feeling lost as to the ‘why’ of the test you just were asked to perform).
-Yes! knowing this info will help you see the ‘light’.
+Yes!
+Knowing this info will help you see the ‘light’.